 Enjoy a family favourite under the stars.
 A different Movies in the Park event will be held in each ward between August 19 and September 16, with an activity, entertainer or special guest adding to the fun!

 The Town of Oakville celebrates the month of June through a number of fun and educational public awareness campaigns that we are very proud to support.
-Many of the ways ways we celebrated Indigenous History Month, Pride, etc. can be enjoyed year-round and some of the recordings made of our programs and special events are now available on YouTube.

-The rainbow flag was flown at Town Hall throughout the month of June in recognition and support of Pride Month and Oakville’s LGBTQ2S+ community.
+The rainbow flag is flown at Town Hall throughout the month of June in recognition and support of Pride Month and Oakville’s LGBTQ2S+ community.
 Display or wear a rainbow to show your pride and/or support any time of year.

 Did you know that Oakville has over 240 kilometres of on-road bike lanes and off-road cycling paths?
 Coordinated by Cycle Toronto, Bike Month is celebrated and supported across the GTHA and Guelph from June 1 to 30.
 Visit bikemonth.ca to contribute to their Bike Month Kilometre Counter, and more.

 Oakville's Heritage Trail system is almost 60 kilometres of mixed-surface pathways accessible to walkers, joggers and cyclists.
 These trails feature information stations telling over eighty stories about this land and its people, dating from 9000 BC to AD 2000.
 The trails link all areas of the community and reflect our natural, human and built heritage.

 Since 1984, Ontario has been marking June is Seniors Month and the contributions of older adults across the province.
 We hope you enjoyed the variety of in-person activities and/or virtual programs we planned for you this year.
 The following programs are on-going.